Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Experiments

 \subsection{Experimental Details}

 \textbf{BRRP Implementation:} We use a set of 50 objects from the YCB dataset \cite{calli2015ycb} to act as the prior for our experiments with BRRP.
-We implement the method in PyTorch and run the method on an NVIDIA RTX GeForce 2070 GPU.
+We implement the method in PyTorch. \rebut{We also display results for the speed of running BRRP on an NVIDIA RTX 4070 GPU in \Cref{fig:ablation_and_speed}.
+We use $k=3$ for all experiments, but note that our method's performance is fairly robust to the $k$ parameter (\Cref{fig:ablation_and_speed}).}

 \textbf{Baselines:} We compare our work against two main baselines, V-PRISM \cite{wright2024vprism} and a version of PointSDF \cite{van2020learning} that predicts occupancy and is trained on ShapeNet \cite{chang2015shapenet} scenes.
 V-PRISM is a probabilistic mapping method that uses an uninformative prior.
 This means that it is robust to novel objects, but doesn't accurately reconstruct object backsides.
 We refer to this baseline as \textbf{V-PRISM}.
 In contrast, PointSDF is a learning-based method.
-This means it can leverage prior information from mesh datasets to accurately reconstruct the backside, but can suffer in performance under significant distributional shift.
-We refer to this baseline as \textbf{PointSDF}.
-When computing reconstruction meshes with PointSDF, a level set of $\tau = 0.3$ is used.
+This means it can leverage prior information from mesh datasets to accurately reconstruct the backside, but can suffer in performance under significant distributional shift. \rebut{We train two versions of PointSDF.
+One is trained on scenes containing a wide variety of Shapenet objects, and another trained only on scenes containing the 50 YCB objects in our BRRP prior}.
+We refer to this baseline as \textbf{PointSDF}\rebut{, and generally use the ShapeNet version when the training dataset is not mentioned}.
+When reconstructing meshes with PointSDF, a level set of $\tau = 0.3$ is used.

 \textbf{Procedurally Generated Scenes:} We use the generated scenes from \cite{wright2024vprism} to evaluate our method.
 These scenes are constructed with objects from ShapeNet \cite{chang2015shapenet}, YCB \cite{calli2015ycb}, and Objaverse \cite{deitke2023objaverse} datasets.
 There are 100 multi-object scenes for each mesh dataset.
 Each scene contains up to 10 objects.
-Some meshes in the Objaverse and ShapeNet scenes did not have correctly rendered textures and were instead rendered as plain white objects. \Cref{fig:proceduralscenes} contains two example images of these procedurally generated scenes.
-We also conduct an experiment on robustness where we perturb instance segmentation of the ShapeNet scenes by 2 pixels and evaluate reconstructions.
+Some meshes in the Objaverse and ShapeNet scenes did not have correctly rendered textures and were instead rendered as plain white objects. \Cref{fig:proceduralscenes} contains two example images of these procedurally generated scenes. \rebut{We use the ground-truth masks for experiments on procedural scenes.} We also conduct an experiment on robustness where we perturb the masks of the ShapeNet scenes by two pixels and evaluate reconstructions.

 We evaluate performance on the procedurally generated scenes with two metrics: intersection over union (IoU) and chamfer distance.
 We refer readers to \cite{wright2024vprism} for further explanation of these metrics.